Cliff Fletcher: Return to Toronto

 Fletcher was officially named the interim general manager of the Toronto Maple Leafs on January 22, 2008, replacing John Ferguson Jr. Fletcher signed a nineteen-month contract with the franchise; serving as GM for six months before becoming an executive for the Maple Leaf Sports & Entertainment organization.
 He was replaced as GM of the Toronto Maple Leafs by Brian Burke.

 Team President Richard Peddie announced that Fletcher would likely be the general manager through the 2008–09 NHL season, although it was later announced on November 27, 2008, that Brian Burke had agreed to a six-year contract as the Maple Leafs' GM.
 Fletcher served the remainder of his contract with the Maple Leafs as an adviser for the Maple Leafs management team.
 During the off season of 2009, Fletcher signed a multi-year contract extension.

 Hockey Hall of Fame

 Fletcher spent 7 years on the Hockey Hall of Fame board of directors, having stepped down in 2002–03.
 He also spent time on the Hall of Fame selection committee.
 In 2004, he was selected to the HHOF as a builder and was inducted on November 8, 2004.

 Family

-Fletcher's son Chuck Fletcher served as the general manager of the Minnesota Wild from 2009 to 2018 and was named general manager of the Philadelphia Flyers on December 3, 2018.
+Fletcher's son Chuck Fletcher served as the general manager of the Minnesota Wild from 2009 to 2018 and the Philadelphia Flyers from 2018 to 2024.
 He previously served as assistant general manager of the Florida Panthers and director of hockey operations of the Anaheim Ducks.
 He has a daughter Kristy who resides In Toronto and previously worked for MLSE.